Kremlin says it is winning arms race against U.S. despite rocket accident

 Tensions between Moscow and Washington over arms control have been exacerbated by the demise this month of a landmark nuclear treaty.
 Russia says it is also concerned that another landmark arms control treaty will soon expire.

-In a sign of how serious the situation in the accident area remains, Russian authorities have advised residents of the nearby village of Nyonoksa to leave while clear-up work is being carried out, the Interfax news agency reported on Tuesday, citing local officials.
+In a sign of how serious the situation in the accident area remains, Russian news agencies cited authorities as advising residents of the nearby village of Nyonoksa to briefly leave while clear-up work was being carried out.
+That recommendation was later rescinded, the same news agencies reported.

 Russia’s state weather service also said on Tuesday that radiation levels in the nearby city of Severodvinsk had spiked by up to 16 times last Thursday, while medics who treated victims of the accident have been sent to Moscow for a medical examination, the TASS news agency reported.